 If a tribe does not operate a correctional facility on its reservation, prisoners can be held by the BIA OJS Division of Corrections.

-Pursuant to the Tribal Law & Order Act of 2010, the US Bureau of Prisons (BOP) is starting a Tribal Prisoner Pilot
+Pursuant to the Tribal Law & Order Act of 2010, the US Bureau of Prisons (BOP) has implemented a Tribal Prisoner

 Program.
-Under certain circumstances (including tribal request), the BOP will accept up to 100 tribally sentenced prisioners
+Under certain circumstances (including tribal request), the BOP will accept tribally sentenced prisoners and